lipcseie/Data-Structures-and-Algorithms/README.md

 ## About This Repository

-This repository is a personal learning project where I practice Data Structures and Algorithms in C# by following a tutorial on YouTube.
+This repository is a personal learning project where I practice Data Structures and Algorithms in C# by following a tutorial on Udemy: ** Algorithms and Data Structures in C#: Complete Tutorial ***.
 The code here represents my progress and understanding of these fundamental concepts.

 # Why Data Structures and Algorithms?